trichter/obspy-ppsd/README.md

 ## Command line script to calculate and plot probabilistic power spectral densities with ObsPy

-Download the file, make it execuatble and run it:
+Download the file, make it executable and run it:

 ```
 $ obspy-ppsd -h